by Chuck Rehdorf on 2017-07-12 10:15am

 As most people employed in the trades know, especially those of us who are painters or have an Oregon Contractor License, organizations like the United States EPA, the Oregon Health Authority, and the CCB all have something to say about the rules surrounding repairs and renovations to structures with lead-based paints, and the red tape is increasing.
 This is especially true of residential structures, which means it can be a tougher environment in which to do business.
 But this also means there is a niche for individuals in the trades to assist their communities in becoming safer.
 Oregon contractors and individuals who are trained and certified, are finding their increased value has benefits to their bottom line.
 So how do we make ourselves more professionally valuable?

 For us in the industry, we know it’s relatively easy to get our basic Oregon CCB continuing education online.
 Becoming certified in areas of renovations and repairs of lead-based paint structures here in Oregon is surprisingly straightforward.
 Since 2010, Oregon has been one of the leading states in the protection of consumers from the problems associated with lead-based paint.
 One of the benefits of the state being so proactive in its position is the ease with which contractors and individuals can become certified under the Renovation, Repair and Painting (RRP) and Lead-Based Painting Activities (LBPA) programs.
-Classes can be found in places like Medford, Portland, Springfield, and Redmond.
+Oregon Contractor continuing education classes on the topic can help you understand the best practices while satisfying your CE requirements all at once!

 CCB licensed contractors that perform renovation, repair and painting work on a pre-1978 home or child-occupied facilities where children under age 6 attend must become a Lead-Based Paint Renovation (LBPR) Licensed Contractor.
 To do that you must complete the following steps to be trained in lead-safe work practices: